-Machine translation (MT) tools like Google Translate, Bing Translator and even our own Lexigo.EMT (Enterprise Machine Translation) are well and truly established , and making their way into digital content workflows, customer service apps such as online chats and CRM and many more — but when is it suitable to use machine translation as opposed to a professional human translation?
+Machine translation (MT) tools like Google Translate, Bing Translator, Yandex Translate, and even our own LEXIGO.EMT (Enterprise Machine Translation) are well and truly established , and making their way into digital content workflows, customer service apps such as online chats and CRM and many more — but when is it suitable to use a machine translation tool as opposed to a professional human translation?

-Google Translate is great for getting an understanding of content or for informal communication such as emails with suppliers.
+Google Translate is great for getting an understanding of content or; for informal communication and content such as emails with suppliers.

-Human Translation takes in to account context, nature of content, target audiences, literacy levels and more.
+Human Translation takes in to account context, nature of content, cultural nuances, target audiences, literacy levels and more.

-To answer in detail, we need to look at the disadvantages and advantages of both solutions by understanding how everything really works.
+To start, let's take a look at the disadvantages and advantages of both solutions by understanding how everything really works.

-Gone are the days of statistical machine translation for Google, in recent years, Google Translate moved their model to something called Neural Machine Translation which basically learns from loads of data over time, attempts to find patterns and continually improves to offer you the best combination of translation in available language pairs.
+Gone are the days of statistical machine translation for Google, in recent years, Google Translate moved their model to something called Neural Machine Translation, which learns from loads of data over time, attempts to find patterns and continually improves (through machine learning) to offer you the best combination of translation in available language pairs.

 It's free: Google Translate offers its services at no cost, to a certain extent or at much lower costs than professional human translators.
-That's a business advantage everyone can appreciate but there is a minimal cost if you’ll be using Google Translate through an API.
+That's a business advantage everyone can appreciate.
+Still, there is a minimal cost if you're using Google Translate through an API.

 It's instant & online: Google Translate is conveniently available online for cross-platform use.
 Translations are instantaneous and for immediate use.

 Get the gist: If you've ever used Google Translate, you probably have quickly determined its limitations.
 It's good at getting the 'gist' of something so you can understand the basics.
-You could easily determine what a site's subject is about or the primary points of an email.
+You could quickly determine a site's subject or the primary points of an email.

-Multiple languages: Google Translate is available in a large number of languages already, with more on the way.
+Multiple languages: Google Translate is available in many languages already, with more on the way.

 It's limited: You can't get everything translated with the service.
 And you won't get a comprehensive translation of the text, either.

-Not every language is offered: While Google's translation gives plenty of languages, there are almost 7000 languages in the world and at least 300 of those are important business languages.
+Only some languages are offered: While Google's translation gives plenty of languages, there are almost 7000 languages worldwide, and at least 171 of those are important business languages.

-It won't give natural, fluent translation: Google Translate gives a mechanical and direct translation of words.
-You won't get text that reads naturally across those languages, although the neural foundation to its technology aims to solve this problem.
+It won't give natural, fluent translation: Google Translate offers a mechanical and direct translation of words.
+You won't get a text that reads naturally across those languages.
+However, the neural foundation of its technology aims to solve this problem.

 Context is not part of the equation: Google Translate won't know the context of your content.
-For example, who is your target audience, what are their ages, education level and cultural sensitivities?
-In addition, what is the content being used for? eg. for a speech, marketing copy, website, white paper, instructional content or something else?
-What is your brand's voice and what terms does your brand prefer to use (eg. automobile vs. car).
+For example, who is your target audience, and what are their ages, education level and cultural sensitivities?
+In addition, what is the content being used for?
+E.g. for a speech, marketing copy, website, white paper, instructional content or something else?
+What is your brand's voice, and what terms does your brand prefer to use (e.g. automobile vs. car)?

-It's only a machine after all: Translating keywords for SEO and SEM or translating a brand name requires lots of research, study and further localisation — all things machine translation can't take in to account.
+It's only a machine, after all: Translating keywords for SEO and SEM or translating a brand name requires lots of research, study and further localization — all things machine translation can't take into account.

-Google Translate is suitable for all of the following purposes:
+Google Translate and other machine translators are suitable for all of the following purposes:

 Determining a document's native language: Google can automatically detect a language, so you don't have to spend time figuring out its native tongue or by going to professional translators.

-Informal or casual communication: The service makes it easy to quickly get a message to or from different languages.
-This type of quick and simple translation is great for informal or casual correspondence.
-Anything official within a company would risk miscommunication or other related issues.
+Informal or casual communication: The service makes it easy to get a message to or from different languages quickly.
+This quick and straightforward translation is excellent for informal or casual correspondence.
+Conversely, anything official within a company would risk miscommunication or other related issues.

 Nothing official: Related to the above points, Google Translate should never be the chosen method to communicate anything official within company business.
 It's great for casual and informal messaging — especially if the receiving party already knows you're using it.
-That way any unintentional errors won’t be a problem.
+That way, any unintentional errors are forgiven.

 How professional translation works

-That’s why at Lexigo our approach is to combine both and I take the view of human and machine rather than human vs. machine — this is why technology plays an extremely important factor in our human translation process.
+At LEXIGO, our approach combines both, and take the view of human and machine rather than human versus machine — this is why technology plays a significant factor in our human translation process.

 Machines are excellent at remembering things humans don't need to or don't have the capacity to.
-For example, how can a translator remember every brand term, glossary of terms and styles that they need to apply to specific clients.
+For example, how can a translator remember every brand term, hundreds if not thousands of glossaries, terms and styles they need to apply to specific clients?
 They also can't quickly scan thousands of words and find repeated content or previously translated content.

 Any official communication: Letters, Messages, Emails, Etc. When your company name is on correspondence in an official capacity, you need it translated by a professional.
-Machine translation alone could inadvertently make your company look silly, convey an important point inaccurately or miss critical aspects of your message.
+Machine translation alone could inadvertently make your company look silly, convey a vital point inaccurately or miss critical aspects of your message.
 Why would you want to risk this with anything official?
 It's your name and reputation at stake, after all.

-Localising marketing materials: Language doesn't always reduce to the nuts-and-bolts provided by Google Translate.
-In most cases, context is extremely important.
-Localising text to specific cultures or languages simply cannot be done with current automated technology.
-This is precisely an area where a professional human translator will provide the best results.
+Localizing marketing materials: Language doesn't always reduce to the nuts-and-bolts provided by Google Translate.
+In most cases, context is crucial.
+Localizing text to specific cultures, communities or languages cannot be done with current automated technology; this is precisely an area where a professional human translator will provide the best results.

 Corporate and other market-facing content: Market-facing content already looks and reads great in your native language.
 Shouldn't it look and read in the same effective way no matter what language it's in?

 Multi-language services: In many corporate marketing or communications, multiple languages are an element of your campaigns.
-Each language will carry specific requirements in terms of conveying your brand — and message — without losing anything in translation.
+Each language will carry specific requirements for conveying your brand — and message — without losing anything in translation.

-There is a time and a place for Google Translate which features world-class artificial neural networks.
+There is a time and a place for Google Translate, which features world-class artificial neural networks.
 In the same breath, there's also a time and a place for more thorough human translation services.
-Once you understand the benefits and limitations machine translation provides, you can better determine your own specific translation and localisation (or localization!) needs.